The Dinaric Alps (Via Dinarica)

 Border crossings are the main issue here.
 After beginning in northern Albania, the designers of the Via Dinarica decided for it to follow unguarded trail into Montenegro (so it could summit the highest peak in Albania).
 Shortly after, the trail passes back into Albania at an official crossing point, and then crosses again into Montenegro through the mountains.
 The first and last crossings are not legal for most international travellers and require advanced permission from the relevant authorities.
 The guiding company Zdrulo will take care of the paperwork for a reasonable fee, but the process requires weeks of advanced notice and an exact date and time for each crossing.
 There seems to be a bit of leeway here if the exact schedule can't be kept due to injury or weather, but it's still a bit of a logistical headache.

 As another option, I've provided an alternative route that remains in Montenegro until the official crossing point and then remains in Montenegro to join back up with the official Via Dinarica.
 The two routes are very close in length but the alternate involves more vertical gain, and also bypasses the first resupply (puts it 4km off-trail).
-You also won't have the option of summit Maja Jezerci, Albania's highest peak, but if you're here in late May or early June you likely won't be summiting anyway without mountaineering gear.
+You also won't have the option to summit Maja Jezerci, Albania's highest peak, but if you're here in late May or early June you likely won't be summiting anyway without mountaineering gear.
 I think the trade-off is worth it.

 After entering Montenegro the fun with borders continues!
 The crossing into Bosnia & Herzegovina is also through the mountains and there's no paperwork that can be done to make it a legal crossing.
-Some hikers hikers have crossed regardless and no further complications have been reported.
+Some hikers have crossed regardless and no further complications have been reported.
 Others have hiked the trail to the border and backtracked to the nearest road, hitched/roadwalked/bused through the proper border station, then rejoined the trail and hiked to the trail crossing in order to connect their steps and have their entry properly documented.
 Others have road walked to the proper crossing immediately and rejoined the trail afterwards, bypassing a nice section of trail.
 Your call.

 Next Section: The Alps